 Because of this, the NPV in any row can only be caused by the parameter values in normal black font.
 At the bottom of the set, there is the minimum amount of such values; in this example, “I” and “9”.

-Step 2: Now that we know the “guilty” values, go back to the Constraints tab and check all the relationships associated with both.
+Step 2: Now that we know the “guilty” values, go back to the Constraints tab and check all the relationships associated with both (refer to the list above).

 This logical conflict creates the NPV – DesignWise can not select the pair of values which satisfies contradicting conditions.